HydroCouple/openswmm.gui/docs/reference/special-dialogs.md

 - Force Main Equation

-The defaults that are automatically assigned to individual objects can be changed by using the object's Property Editor.
-The choice of Flow Units and Link Offsets Convention can be changed directly on the main window's Status Bar.
+The defaults that are automatically assigned to individual objects can be changed by using the object's [Property Editor](#swmms_main_window).
+The choice of Flow Units and Link Offsets Convention can be changed directly on the main window's [Status Bar](#swmms_main_window).

-[tip]
+[!tip]
 The choice of flow units determines whether US or metric units are used for all other quantities.
 Default values are not automatically adjusted when the unit system is changed from US to metric (or vice versa).

-[tip]
+[!tip]
-Link Offsets can be specified as either depth above invert or as absolute elevation.
+[Link Offsets](#link_offset_conventions) can be specified as either depth above invert or as absolute elevation.
 When this convention is changed, a dialog will appear giving one the option to automatically re-calculate all existing link offsets in the current project using the newly selected convention.

 #### Default Subcatchment Properties {#default_subcatchment_properties}